GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

    {% Aside 'gotchas' %}
    Be careful not to confuse general DevTools settings with panel settings.
 DevTools settings are on the topmost action bar.

-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/OQk9CIpYLf4lGToIyL5G.png", alt="General and panel settings.", width="800", height="315" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/OQk9CIpYLf4lGToIyL5G.png", alt="General DevTools settings on the topmost action bar and panel settings on the panel's action bar.", width="800", height="315" %}
    {% endAside %}

 1. Alternatively, when focused in DevTools, press: